 Never?
 Don’t worry.
 We’re not here to judge.
-Truth is, lawn aeration is kind of a pain.
-It’s one of those things worth hiring a professional to do.
+Truth is, DIY lawn aeration is kind of a pain.
+It’s one of those things worth hiring a professional lawn care company to do.

 First, A Bit About Lawn Aeration

-Over time, soil and the underlying thatch of your lawn can become compacted, which can seriously affect your lawn’s ability to thrive.
+Over time, soil and the underlying thatch of your lawn can create compaction, which can seriously affect the health of your lawn.

-As soil becomes compacted, it can’t breathe.
+When there’s soil compaction, the soil can’t breathe.
 That means the roots of your grass won’t be able to absorb nutrients or water from the soil.
 So slowly, over time, it dies.

 Lawn aeration will improve the flow of water, oxygen and nutrients through the soil.
 It also encourages grass to grow roots deeper into the ground.
 That makes them tougher, more able to last through the winter and survive abrupt climate changes like storms and droughts.